Understanding the big picture may help you grasp each step.

 Ok, moving on!

 This is pretty simple.
-Flip your stencil upside down (grid-side up), and peel the grid-paper backing up from your white vinyl stencil.
+Flip your stencil upside down (grid-side up), and peel the grid-paper backing up from your white vinyl stencil, which is attached to the Con-Tact paper.
 (See left picture above)

 Before throwing your grid-paper away, look at the blue side to make sure there aren't any white pieces stuck to it.
 Every little piece is important.
 Remember: doughnuts = goodness